pa4080/vercel-basic-replica/README.md

 This is an TypeScript/Node exercise.
 The goal of the project is to reproduce the basic functionality of Vercel:

-1. Upload service,
+1. Upload service and request handler (a router that provides the API of the application and serves the frontend),
-2. Deploy service,
+2. Deploy service (loop worker),
-3. Request handler (serve) service.
-4. Frontend app.
+3. Frontend app (built with React/Vite, by the help of Tailwind CSS and Shadcn/UI).

 ## Technologies in use